Refining Structs

 Tracking the Value in the Constructor

-EXERCISE Scroll back up, and modify the spec
+EXERCISE Scroll back up, and modify the spec for new

 so that the below code verifies.
 That is, modify the spec

-so that it says what the value of val
+so that it says what the value of val is when new returns

-.
+a Positivei32.
 You will likely need to combine indexes

-and constraints as shown in the example add_points
+and constraints as shown in the example add_points.

 #[spec(fn() -> i32[99])] fn test_new() -> i32 { let p = Positivei32::new(99); let res = p.val; res }